Install SUSE Manager in a Virtual Machine Environment Using SUSE Manager VM Image

 4. SUSE Manager Virtual Machine Settings

-Procedure: Creating the Required Partitions with KVM
+Procedure: Creating the VM and Additional Partitions with virt-manager

 Storage size values are the absolute minimum—only suitable for a small test or demo installation.
 Especially /var/spacewalk/ may quickly need more space.
 Also consider to create a separate partition for /srv where Kiwi images are stored.